 • 7.
-Total Estimated Actual Expenditures for Contributing Actions o This amount is the total of the Planned Percentage of Improved Services column.
+Total Estimated Actual Expenditures for Contributing Actions

 - This amount is the total of the Estimated Actual Expenditures for Contributing Actions (LCFF Funds). - Difference Between Planned and Estimated Actual Expenditures for Contributing Actions (Subtract 7 from 4) - This amount is the Total Estimated Actual Expenditures for Contributing Actions (7) subtracted from the Total Planned Contributing Expenditures (4).